Using the NVDA Screen Reader to Test Web Accessibility

 With that said, downloading a screen reader can provide useful insights to help you create accessible content.
 Since NVDA is free and flexible, it’s an excellent option — but to create accessible content for every website visitor, you’ll need a more comprehensive testing strategy.

-In order to conform with accessibility standards like the Web Content Accessibility Guidelines (WCAG) — and help your website comply with accessibility laws like the Americans with Disabilities Act (ADA) — we recommend using a combination of automated and human expert accessibility testing.
+In order to conform with accessibility standards like the Web Content Accessibility Guidelines (WCAG), we recommend using a combination of automated and human expert accessibility testing.
+Doing so will also help your website comply with accessibility laws like the Americans with Disabilities Act (ADA), the European Accessibility Act, and the Accessibility for Ontarians with Disabilities Act (AODA).

 Download our white paper on Building for Digital Accessibility at Scale to learn why a hybrid approach provides the best path to web accessibility →